IntegratedAlarmSystem-Group/integration-tools/docs/INSTALL_GUIDE.md

   ```
   */1 * * * * /root/runlogrotate.sh
   ```

+### 4. Allow interaction between external processes and the kafka container
+In order to allow external processes to consume from and/or produce from the kafka container the following changes must be made:

+  * Config kafka to use the host IP address:
+    - Get the IP Address: `ifconfig`, depending on the net configuration the IP should be something like this: `192.168.1.1`
+    - Edit the `EXPOSED_KAFKA_SERVER` property in the `integration-tools/docker/production/.env` file, replacing the value `kafka` by the IP. (please DO NOT commit this change!)
+  * Stop zookeeper and kafka in the host system (if they are running): For example: `sudo service zookeeper stop`
+  * External processes can connect to kafka by using the `<IP>:9092`, where `<IP>`, is the IP obtained in the previous step
+  * If this does not work, there may be an issue regarding the firewall configuration in the host system.

+---

 ## Installation of the IAS
 There are 3 different options to install and run the system: